CatinUshuaia/3343-2023semA-group8-courseproject/README.md

 - The program is designed to simulate the food delivery service management process and does not include real-time data or external dependencies.
 - You may explore and modify the provided files to customize the program's behavior and extend its functionalities according to your specific needs.

-For any further questions or issues, please contact your email.
+For any further questions or issues, please contact our email.

 Enjoy using the Food Delivery Service Management Program!